Paddy Gormley’s wide-ranging interests include writing, presenting, teaching, philosophising and facilitating by way of

 His long-standing interest in the metaphysics and evolution of ideas has led him to develop his own models for the creative process, which he applies in many aspects of his work.

 Besides being a long standing member, Paddy was AWL Web Co-ordinator from 2001-2004, then became Chairman from 2004-2008.
-He continues to serve AWL as Web Developer (he created the database which powers this website), rehearsal photographer, and Correspondence Co-ordinator.
+He continues to serve AWL as Web Developer (he created the database that powers this website), Rehearsal Photographer, Data Controller (ICO registered since 2007) and Correspondence Co-ordinator.

 OSO Barnes February 2019, directed by Maurice Thorogood